elvador/wow-spell-tooltips/README.md

-# wow-spell-tooltip
+# wow-spell-tooltips

-Atom package which displays tooltips of World of Warcraft spells when a spell id is selected.
+Atom package displaying tooltips of World of Warcraft spells when a spell id is selected.

 ![GIF](http://i.imgur.com/clhRHTe.gif)